 - a.
-Exam 1, in class, M 02/19/14. - 3.
+Exam 1, in class, F 10/07/16.
+Several days before the exam you will be provided with a Study Guide consisting mainly of problem sets. - 3.
 Research paper (Topic identification, Abstract and references, First draft, Final paper, Presentation) - a.
 There are two possible approaches you can take.
 One is to select some aspect of Japanese to analyze from one or more theoretical perspectives.
 The other is to identify a topic of theoretical interest, and to focus on data from a language other than Japanese, but at the same time incorporate analysis of Japanese as it relates to the topic under consideration.
 If you prefer some other approach, please discuss with instructor before submitting your topic.
-The paper should be 10-15 pages in length, and should follow the Linguistic Inquiry Style Sheet http://mitpress.mit.edu/journals/LING/li-style.pdf (with the exception of their stipulation that underlining be used to represent italics-use italics instead).

-- b.
-Steps and dates

-- i.
-Topic identification 01/31/14: Submit a paragraph to Assignments in Sakai describing your proposed research topic and explain why it is of interest to you.
+The paper should be 10-15 pages in length, and should follow the Linguistic Inquiry Style Sheet http://mitpress.mit.edu/journals/LING/li-style.pdf (with the exception of their stipulation that underlining be used to represent italics-use italics instead). - b.
+Steps and dates - i.
+Topic identification 09/16/16: Submit a paragraph to Assignments in Sakai describing your proposed research topic and explain why it is of interest to you.
 You are most welcome to discuss with the instructor ahead of time.
-I will respond with feedback and suggestions.

-- ii.
-Abstract and list of references 02/24/14: Submit an abstract identifying the research question, the type of data under consideration, the theoretical approach, and anticipated results.

-- iii.
-First draft 03/28/14: Submit a first draft of your paper to Assignments in Sakai.

-- iv.
-Final version 04/16/14: Respond to any feedback from instructor on first draft, and submit to Assignments in Sakai.

-- v.
-Presentation 04/23/14: Present a summary of the main findings, supported by data, from your research.
+I will respond with feedback and suggestions. - ii.
+Abstract and list of references 10/10/16: Submit an abstract identifying the research question, the type of data under consideration, the theoretical approach, and anticipated results. - iii.
+First draft 11/09/16: Submit a first draft of your paper to Assignments in Sakai. - iv.
+Final version 12/02/16: Respond to any feedback from instructor on first draft, and submit to Assignments in Sakai. - v.
+Presentation 12/07/16: Present a summary of the main findings, supported by data, from your research. - c.

-- c.
 Evaluation method: Evaluation of your work will focus on the following areas.

 - i.
 Identification of topic

 - 1. Scope is clearly stated.

 - 2. Reason for inquiry is clearly stated.

 - 3. Goal of inquiry (research question) is clearly stated.

 - ii.
 Selection and presentation of data

 - 1. Appropriateness of data

 - 2. Sufficient amount of data

 - 3. Presentation follows format of Linguistic Inquiry Style Sheet

 - iii.
 Summary of previous research

 - iv.
 Critique of previous research

 - v.
 Your own contribution to analysis of the topic

 - 1. Data analysis

 - 2. Insights

 - 3. Strength of arguments

 - vi.
 Conclusion

 - 1. Summary of findings and their significance

 - 2. Note what has been beyond the scope of your study, but merits future inquiry

 - vii.
 Other

 - Footnoting/endnoting to expand on points of theoretical interest, or to provide other data, that are related but fall outside the scope of the current inquiry; to present opposing points of view that are noteworthy but not central to your discussion.

 - 2. References follow format of Linguistic Inquiry Style Sheet